 If you lived in a unit for part of the tax year and rented it for part of the tax year, you will need to do another Schedule E for the rental expenses for that unit.
 You would also need to determine the pro-rated percentage of that unit, and do the manual calculations to enter on Schedule E. If you do this additional Schedule E, you will need to enter the number of days used for personal use and the number of days rented.
 Your rental expenses will then be limited.

 The mortgage interest applicable to the unit you lived in would be entered on Schedule A (Form 1040) Itemized Deductions.
 The personal mortgage interest amount is based on the square footage percentage of that unit and on the percentage of days used for personal use in the year.

-For more information, refer to IRS Publication 527 Residential Rental Property (Including Rental of Vacation Homes) under Renting Part of Property on page 16.
+For more information, go to IRS Publication 527 Residential Rental Property (Including Rental of Vacation Homes) under Renting Part of Property page 16.

 Note that any link in the information above is updated each year automatically and will take you to the most recent version of the webpage or document at the time it is accessed.